cmrust/easy-drop/README.md

 `git clone $repo`

-`cd hapi-dropzone`
+`cd easy-drop`

-`npm install`

-`node app.js`
+`go run easy-drop.go`

 Note: By default, files will be downloaded to the uploads directory included in this project.
-This can be overriden in the app.js file.

-To set this application to start on boot:

-`sudo cp deploy/hapi-dropzone.service /etc/systemd/system/.`

-`sudo systemctl start hapi-dropzone.service`
-`sudo systemctl status hapi-dropzone.service`
-`sudo systemctl enable hapi-dropzone.service`